The Ethical Butcher x Spring

 Simnel cake

-This delicious fruit cake is a tradition Ester cake packed with dried fruits and candied peel, topped with marzipan disciple.
+This delicious fruit cake is a tradition Easter cake packed with dried fruits and candied peel, topped with marzipan disciple.

 Ingredients (makes one cake, in a 20cm square baking tin)